niteshj11/azure-app-service-ai-scenarios-integrated-sample/docs/PROJECT_STRUCTURE.md

-# 🏗️ TechMart AI Chatbot - Project Structure
+# 🏗️ Zava AI Chatbot - Project Structure

 > **Complete guide to understanding the clean, optimized codebase structure**

 ## 📋 Overview

-This document provides a comprehensive overview of the TechMart AI Chatbot project structure after cleanup and optimization.
+This document provides a comprehensive overview of the Zava AI Chatbot project structure after cleanup and optimization.
 The codebase is organized with **AIPlaygroundCode** as a portable integration package and root-level deployment files.

 ## 📁 Root Directory Files